We tested out Roam, the totally customizable carry-on bag

 The telescopic handle glided seamlessly through its four height settings with no snags and only the slightest of wobbles.
 The top and side carry handles felt soft to the touch, and I also love the fact that it actually has a side handle — a feature that some luggage brands weirdly overlook in designing carry-ons, despite it being super helpful when dealing with overhead bins.

 When it comes to rolling, Roam again excelled.
 The case moved easily around my carpet, bare floors and Brooklyn neighborhood (which was the farthest I could drag it due to Covid-19, but given the amount of cracks in my sidewalk, I’m sure it would handle airports just fine).
-That’s again thanks to those Hinomoto spinners — which are as sturdy and as quiet as wheels get.
+That’s again thanks to those Hinomoto spinners, which are as sturdy and as quiet as wheels get.

 Did we mention how unbelievably light this thing is?
-It holds enough stuff for about a four-day journey but weighs only 6.6 pounds pounds (for comparison, Away’s standard carry-on is 7.1 pounds, and 8.1 pounds with its battery).
+It holds enough stuff for about a four-day journey but weighs only 6.6 pounds (for comparison, Away’s standard carry-on is 7.1 pounds, and 8.1 pounds with its battery).

 Packing with Roam